Hugi

-Hugi is one of the longest lasting, frequently released demoscene and underground disk magazines (diskmag) for IBM-PC.
+Hugi is one of the longest-running and most frequently released demoscene and underground disk magazines for IBM PC compatibles.

 History

 The first issues were in German language and were released in 1996.
 From issue 11 on the magazine issued in German and English.
 With issue 18 the German part became a separate magazine called Hugi.GER.
 Moreover, in the years 1998 to 2000 there was a weekly newsletter which continued the tradition of similar publications such as Demonews.